-The Bankers Association of the Philippines (BAP) is the lead organization of universal and commercial banks in the Philippines consisting of forty-one (41) member banks; twenty-one (21) of which are local banks and twenty (20) are foreign bank branches.
+The Bankers Association of the Philippines (BAP) is the lead organization of universal and commercial banks in the Philippines consisting of forty-four member banks (44); twenty (20) of which are local banks and twenty-four (24) are foreign bank branches.

 Established on March 29, 1949, the BAP was created to frame rules and regulations in cooperation with the Central Bank that will increase the efficiency and effectiveness of banking services to the community; work in cooperation with other similar associations as the need arises to achieve this goal; pool and circulate relevant information to members; appear before any legislative, executive or regulatory body; and, work with any legal body for the consideration, formulation, amendment or alteration of any law relating to banks and banking.

 The BAP was officially incorporated as a duly Securities and Exchange Commission (SEC)-registered corporate entity on August 24, 1964.
 Then and now, the BAP was an active participant and contributor to most important milestones in the nation’s banking and financial history.
 It continues to be at the forefront of instituting reforms and introducing global best practices for a strong and efficient industry.
 As banking volume grows, the complexity of transactions evolve and integration of markets unfold, the BAP played varied and challenging roles in designing solutions in tandem with the regulators and other economic players for continued financial stability as well as the economic development of the country.

 Since 1976, the BAP plays a significant role in the Association of Southeast Asian Nations (ASEAN).
 As a member of the ASEAN Bankers Association (ABA) and chair of the Permanent Committee in Banking Education, the BAP is committed to support the training programs of the ABA members, particularly the national banking associations of emerging economies in the region.